sbarb/emailServer/DOCKER_README.md

 **To open a port on host machine**

-`docker run -it --net host demail`
+`docker run -it --net host sbarber/demail`

 # Docker